 PAINT-IPDMA

-An individual participant data meta-analysis (IPDMA) is a specific type of meta-analysis, for which the original data for each participant in a study are collected, checked, and re-analyzed in a systematic way.
+An individual participant data meta-analysis (IPDMA) is a specific type of meta-analysis for which the original data for each participant in a study are collected, checked, and re-analyzed systematically.
 The IPDMA has also been described as the gold standard of systematic reviews because it can improve the completeness and quality of data and the breadth and flexibility of analysis.

 Read more about the latest IPDMA publication and results: